microshare/microshare.github.io/docs/1/advanced/lorawan-devices/hackiot_reading.md

 1. Give a firendly name to your Rule
 2. Enter the recType your decoded data is stored under
 3. This Rule has to allow the operations: Read and Query
-4. Set the `Requestor User` to `Specific Value`, and enter the login email of your team mate
+4. Set the `Requestor User` to `Specific Value`, and enter the login email of your teammate
 5. Click `Create`

-{% include image.html url="/assets/img/hackiot-configure-rules.png" description="Share data with my team mates" %}
+{% include image.html url="/assets/img/hackiot-configure-rules.png" description="Share data with my teammates" %}

 **Tip**
 By default, all of your data is shared with your _Organization_.